retifrav/scraps/Qt/macos-sdk-missing-sysroot.md

 In my case I had everything working on **Mac OS 10.12**, but after updating to **Mac OS 10.13** (and **Xcode 9**) it started to give me this error.

-The solution is to edit this file: `/path/to/Qt/5.9.1/clang_64/mkspecs/qdevice.pri` and replace
+At first, I thought the solution is to edit this file: `/path/to/Qt/5.9.1/clang_64/mkspecs/qdevice.pri` and replace

 ``` bash
 QMAKE_MAC_SDK = macosx